 4) Tophaceous gout, chronic arthritis, and bone erosions detected by radiography.

-For patients who experience acute gouty arthritis, a recurrence may be expected after 6 months to 2 years, although the duration of remission varies.
-With time, gouty attacks may occur more frequently, and patients gradually develop chronic polyarthritis (typically after 5-10 years).
+In patients with acute gouty arthritis recurrence may be expected after 6 months to 2 years, although the duration of remission varies.
+With time, gouty attacks may occur more frequently and patients gradually develop chronic polyarthritis (typically after 5-10 years).
 Urate deposits accumulate near the joints and in other tissues (gouty tophi) and may lead to renal failure.
 Approximately one-third of patients develop nephrolithiasis, which may manifest as renal colic, and 20% to 40% of patients have proteinuria.
 Hyperlipidemia, hyperglycemia, obesity, and hypertension often coexist with hyperuricemia, leading to an increased risk of cardiovascular diseases caused by atherosclerosis.
 Avascular necrosis of the femoral head is another potential complication of gout.

 Diagnostic tests include a combination of laboratory measures, synovial fluid analysis, imaging investigations and, at times, biopsies.